Skip to main content

 Frequently Asked Questions about Azure Service Bus

-Queues are designed for point-to-point communication: Each message is processed exactly once by a single consumer.
-Topics with Subscriptions implement publish-subscribe patterns: A message is sent to a topic and consumed by multiple independent subscriptions.
-Topics are suitable for event broadcasting, while queues are used for work distribution.
+Queues are designed for point-to-point communication: each message is processed by one consumer from a group of competing receivers.
+Topics with subscriptions implement publish-subscribe patterns: a message is sent to a topic and can be consumed by multiple independent subscriptions.

-Standard Tier uses shared multi-tenant infrastructure and is suitable for development, testing, and non-critical workloads with variable load profiles.
-Premium Tier offers dedicated CPU and memory resources, guaranteed latency under 10 ms (P99), larger message sizes (1 MB instead of 256 KB), Virtual Network Integration, and Geo-Disaster Recovery.
-For production, mission-critical systems with predictable performance requirements, Premium is the right choice.
+Standard tier uses shared multi-tenant infrastructure and is suitable for development, testing, and less critical workloads.
+Premium tier offers dedicated resources, larger message sizes, virtual network integration, and more predictable performance.
+For production, mission-critical systems, Premium is generally the right choice.

 Sessions enable FIFO processing of related messages.
-Each message is marked with a SessionId, and all messages of the same session are processed sequentially in the order of their arrival.
-A session receiver gets an exclusive lock on a session and processes all related messages one after another.
-This is essential for scenarios like order processing or chat conversations.
+Each message is marked with a session ID, and a session receiver gets exclusive access to a session and processes its messages sequentially.
+This is suitable for scenarios like order processing or request-response patterns.

 What does Azure Service Bus cost?

-Yes, Service Bus can be operated in compliance with GDPR when you choose European Azure regions (e.g., Germany West Central, West Europe).
-Microsoft Azure offers comprehensive compliance certifications (ISO 27001, SOC 2, BSI C5) and data processing agreements according to Art.
+Yes, Service Bus can be operated in compliance with GDPR when European Azure regions are chosen.
+Microsoft Azure offers comprehensive compliance certifications and data processing agreements under Art.
 28 GDPR.
-Messages do not leave the selected region, and you retain full control over encryption and access control.
+Details on SLA and compliance evidence are available in the official Azure documentation.

 Integration with innFactory

-As a Microsoft Azure Partner, innFactory supports you in integrating and optimizing Service Bus.
-We help with architecture, migration, operations, and cost optimization.
+As a Microsoft Solutions Partner, innFactory supports you with architecture, migration, operations, and cost optimization of Azure Service Bus.

 Contact us for a non-binding consultation on Service Bus and Microsoft Azure.